int128/gradle-ssh-plugin/README.md

 ### Session operation

 Within `session` closure, following methods and properties are available:
   * `execute(command)` - Executes a command.
-This method blocks until the command is completed.
+This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
-This method blocks until the command is completed.
+This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.
   * `get(remote, local)` - Fetches a file or directory from remote host.
   * `put(local, remote)` - Sends a file or directory to remote host.